Fiat Siena

-The Fiat Siena is a subcompact car produced by the Italian manufacturer Fiat from 1996 to 2022.
+The Fiat Siena is a subcompact car produced by the Italian manufacturer Fiat from 1996 to 2021.
 It is the four-door sedan version of the Fiat Palio, a supermini car especially designed for developing countries.
 It was introduced for the first time in South America, and was produced in various countries worldwide.
 Later, in 2002, a similar car based on the same platform was developed for the European market, the Fiat Albea.
 It replaced the Siena in these European markets, such as Poland and Turkey, where the original model was previously sold.

 In 2012, Fiat released the second generation of the Siena, called the Fiat Grand Siena.

 The Siena was one of the most popular saloons in Brazil, selling in over 800,000 units throughout 14 years of presence.
 In Italy the car was not marketed, after the flop of the predecessor Fiat Duna.

-First generation (178; 1996-2016)
+First generation (178; 1996)

-1996–2000 (Phase I)
+1996–2000

-Launched in Brazil in 1996 as the four-door sedan of the Fiat Palio, whose code name was Type 178, the Siena was made due to the important sales benchmarks of hatchback models in developing countries.
+The original Siena was launched in Argentina in late 1996 and in Brazil in August 1997, as the four-door sedan of the Fiat Palio, whose code name was Type 178.
+The Siena was created due to the important sales benchmarks of hatchback models in developing countries.
 The range was made from Fiasa and Fire 1.0 L to 1.6 L gasoline engines.

-2001–2006 (Phase II)
+2000–2006

-In 2001, the model received its first facelift.
-It was designed by the Italian design guru Giorgetto Giugiaro.
+In 2000, the model received its first facelift.
+It was designed by Giorgetto Giugiaro of Italdesign.
 The facelift included new front and rear fascias and a brand-new interior.
 It also came with new engines: the 16-valve Fire engines 1.0 L 70 HP and the 1.2 L 82 HP.
 In Turkey and China, the redesign Siena was introduced with a "Speedgear" Continuously variable transmission.
 With this new design, the small car was finally able to fight for its place in the market, becoming a success in sales.
 Fiat had considered changing the name to Palio Sedan, due to the lack of interest on the previous Siena, and the solid sales of its biggest competitor, the Chevrolet Prisma.
 This idea was later discarded.
 Up to this point, the Fiat Siena was the only model belonging to the Palio family that had not been well accepted by the community.
 Therefore, Fiat gave special attention to the design of this model, in particular, having its rear entirely redesigned.